Onggi: History

-Ong (옹) (甕, 瓮) is the Korean word for "pottery" and refers to the form of the bowl.
+Ong (옹; 甕, 瓮) refers to a clay jar.

 Pottery has been used on the Korean peninsula since prehistoric times for food storage.
-In the Three Kingdoms period, images of large and small pottery appear on the murals of Anak Tomb No. 3 in Goguryeo, and in Baekje, and Silla.
+In the Three Kingdoms period, images of large and small pottery appear on the murals of Anak Tomb No. 3 in Goguryeo, and in Baekje and Silla.
 Records indicate that they were used to store rice, liquor, oil, soy sauce, and salted fish.
 Onggi was also commonly used to preserve drinking water.
-In the early Joseon dynasty period, there were 104 'Ongjang (옹장)' in fourteen institutions such as the Bongsung temple, and there were two assistants according to ≪Ggyeong-guk Dae-jeon(경국대전)≫ in Joseon.
-In Sung-Hyun's ≪선화봉사 고려도경 宣和奉使高麗圖經≫, "Pottery is the most necessary vessel for people.
-Now, in Mapo and Noryangjin, mud baking is done as a clay pot, a kind of earthenware. " Showcasing how the pottery has been used in everyday life since prehistoric times.
+According to the historical text Kyŏngguk taejŏn, during the early Joseon period, there were 104 onggi craftspeople (옹장) in fourteen institutions, including Bongeunsa.

+Many records about onggi are found in Sejong Sillok Jiriji (세종실록지리지, "King Sejong's Treatise on Geography"), which includes further details about Korean pottery: "There are three kilns that make the yellow onggi in Chogye-gun and Jinju-mok, Gyeongsang Province".

+Korea has long been known for its fermented foods made in onggi.
+A passage from the Records of the Three Kingdoms reads: "Goguryeo people have a custom of making fermented foods".

 Uses

-Onggi has a more microporous structure than porcelain, and has been found to help the fermentation process.
-It is used in the preparation of gochujang (fermented chili pepper, bean and rice paste), doenjang (fermented bean paste), kimchi (fermented seasoned vegetables), and soy sauce.
+Onggi has a more microporous structure than porcelain.
+This feature facilitates fermentation of food.
+Food commonly made in onggi includes gochujang, doenjang, kimchi, and soy sauce.
 With proper porosity and permeability, onggi can give an optimally ripe quality to fermented foods.
 Fine-tuned onggi containers are highly suitable for various kinds of fermented products.